-The information above was compiled based on information available at the time of publication.
+\The information above was compiled based on information available at the time of publication.
 State policies can change often - reference the most current published state legislative code and/or public health rules available.

-Children's vision and eve health MUST become a national priority so that children can grow up with their healthiest possible vision and realize their full potential across their lifetime.
+Children's vision and eye health MUST become a national priority so that children can grow up with their healthiest possible vision and realize their full potential across their lifetime.

-For more information, please contact Sara Brown, Director of Government Affairs, sbrown@preventblindness.org, 312.363.6031
+For more information, please contact Sara Brown, Senior Director of Government Affairs sbrown@preventblindness.org, 312.363.6031 children's vision and eye health in MISSISSIPPI